Last updated on February 20, 2025

 Explosion of Riches | Illustration by Chris Seaman

 Hopefully these tips can help you build your collection or your next deck without digging deep into the wallet.
 There’s plenty of fun to be had without investing in expensive tier-1 staples, as long as you’re willing to accept the slight hit in power level.
+There's still room to compete at the cEDH tables if you're looking to stay on a budget.

 Do you have any budget-friendly deckbuilding tips that weren’t covered here?
 Do you have any “next best cards” that you want to highlight?
 If so let me know in the comments below, or over in Draftsim's official Discord.